fvntr/fvntr.com/content/posts/2020-24-06--Notes-on-Chapter-1-Pedagogy-of-the-Oppressed.md

 There are two stages of the pedagogy of the oppressed.
 The first is a commitment to transformation from oppressed Object to liberated Subject.
 The second stage is the ongoing process of social liberation and creations of a society where permanent liberation becomes an activity of all.
 Freire liberations defines as a mode of action (*praxis*) and reflection (*theory*) of humans in order to transform social order.

 So why do we need a pedagogy of the oppressed?
-Because everyone deserves not only to be free to exist, they deserve to be more fully human.
+Because everyone deserves to be free to exist *and* be more fully human.

 **The contradiction between the oppressors and the oppressed, and how it is overcome**